Concerto-D/concerto-decentralized/README.md

-# MAD Model
+# MAD

-A lightweight implementation of the MAD model in Python.
+The implementation of the Madeus model in Python.

 ## Documentation